 30. Kate mentioned working closely with reputable mortgage brokers in the area to help John get ______ for his home purchase.

-Enquiry-based audios are also regularly asked in the IELTS Listening tests.
-The candidates can see these types of questions being asked in various IELTS preparation listening practice tests.
-The candidates are required to attempt different IELTS listening practice tests as a part of their listening test practice so that they will eventually be able to comprehend the structure of the examination and have an idea about the type of anticipated questions.
+Enquiry-based IELTS listening audios are also regularly asked in the IELTS Listening tests.
+The candidates can see these types of questions being asked in various IELTS listening practice tests.
+The candidates are required to attempt different IELTS listening practice mock tests as a part of their IELTS listening preparation so that they will eventually be able to comprehend the structure of the IELTS listening test and have an idea about the type of anticipated IELTS listening questions.

 21. A. Residential:

-John expressed interest in learning more about Kate's offerings in the field of A. Residential properties, emphasizing his interest in homes for living.
+John expressed interest in learning more about Kate's offerings in the field of A. Residential properties, emphasising his interest in homes for living.

 22. F. Oakridge:

-Kate mentioned a charming three-bedroom house in the F. Oakridge neighborhood with a spacious backyard, providing specific details about the property's location and features.
+Kate mentioned a charming three-bedroom house in the F. Oakridge neighbourhood with a spacious backyard, providing specific details about the property's location and features.

 23. E. Maplewood:

-The modern townhouse in the E. Maplewood area features three bedrooms, two and a half bathrooms, and a cozy backyard, giving a detailed description of the property's attributes and location.
+The modern townhouse in the E. Maplewood area features three bedrooms, two and a half bathrooms, and a cosy backyard, giving a detailed description of the property's attributes and location.

 24. D. Cul-de-sac: